-Many Christmas carols and songs are a bit tricky to play on guitar; they sound better played on a piano or by an orchestra.
+Many Christmas carols and songs are a bit tricky to play on guitar, ukulele or banjo; they sound better played on a piano or by an orchestra.
 However, they are so lovely to sing, and so well known, that it's worth trying to find or work out some "easier" versions.
-They are often slow, so are good for novice guitar players!
+They are often slow, so are good for novice players!

 Here are some of my favourites.
 I'll add more as (or if) I get time.
 I have adjusted some of them to make them easier to play, and I have put them in a key that is relatively easy to play and also easier for singing, in my opinion (many carols especially suit very high voices).

-Opening and/or downloading these song sheets uses bandwidth, which I have to pay for, so if you are using more than half a dozen or so of the sheets, and if you have a few dollars to spare, you may like to donate a little bit to help with the site costs (but please don't feel obligated in any way, the songs are here for you to enjoy).
+Opening and/or downloading these song sheets uses bandwidth, which I have to pay for, so if you are using more than half a dozen or so of the sheets, and if you have a few dollars to spare, you may like to donate a little bit (see DONATE button at bottom of page) to help with the site costs - but please don't feel obligated in any way, the songs are here for you to enjoy.

 Here's an easy version of this beautiful song.
 Don't be put off because it's Level 12; these are actually very easy chords, and the changes are not too fast.

 I've done it in the key of A, as the chords are easy and it's not too high.
 It may be too low for you to sing, so you may need to use a capo to raise the pitch.